SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 ### To sort asset models {#to-sort-asset-models}

-To sort columns, hover over the respective column header and click the sort icon for an ascending or descending order.
+To sort columns, hover over the respective column header and click the sort icon <i class="dlt-c8y-icon-sort-arrow icon-20"></i> for an ascending or descending order.

 ### To filter asset models {#to-filter-asset-models}